-Candidates for ELCA ordination are required to complete a 12 month, full-time internship in a congregation or a combination agency-congregation site, under the supervision of an experienced pastor.
-The purpose of internship is to facilitate the development of vocational skills and pastoral formation.
-Supervising pastors work with students in the various areas of pastoral ministry and reflect with them about their learning and growth in regular supervisory sessions.
+Candidates for ELCA ordination are required to complete an internship in a congregation or a combination agency-congregation site, under the supervision of an experienced Rostered Minister.
+The purpose of internship is to facilitate the development of vocational skills and and professional ministerial formation.
+Supervisors work with students in the various areas of ministry and reflect with them about their learning and growth in regular supervisory sessions.

 The internship lay committee also meets regularly with the intern and is involved in the preparation of the intern for ordained ministry.
 Periodic and cumulative evaluation reports are submitted to the Contextual Education Office by the supervisor, intern, and internship committee.
 As part of the expanded opportunities for the M.Div. degree program, students complete their internship in the fourth year (after the equivalent of three years of coursework).
 Students who are required to do a third-year internship will be accommodated.